Definition/Introduction

 Even with the drawbacks, the strategy includes a simple and effective guideline on administering analgesics that is valid even today.
 The main components include:

-- Around-the-clock administration rather than on-demand.[15]
+- Around-the-clock rather than on-demand administration.[15]
 The prescription must follow the pharmacokinetic characteristics of the drugs.

 - Analgesics must be prescribed according to pain intensity as evaluated by a pain severity scale.
 For this purpose, a clinical examination must combine with an adequate pain assessment.

 - Individualized therapy (including dosing) addresses the concerns of the patient.[9]
-This method presupposes is that there is no standardized dosage in the treatment of pain.
-It is probably the biggest challenge in pain medicine, as the dosology must be continuously adapted to the patient, balancing analgesia's desired effects and possible side effects.
+This method presupposes that there is no standardized dosage in pain treatment.
+This is probably the biggest challenge in pain medicine, as the dosology must be continuously adapted to the patient, balancing desired effects and possible side effects.

 Nursing, Allied Health, and Interprofessional Team Interventions